"xenium" meaning in All languages combined

 "A gift or offering.",

-"(historical) A gift given to guests or foreign ambassadors, often of food, in Ancient Greece or Rome."
+"(historical) A gift or offering given to a guest or a stranger, especially of food, in Ancient Greece or Ancient Rome."

 ],